The executive functions

 3. Cognitive flexibility

 Cognitive flexibility describes the interaction between working memory and inhibition.
-Those who are cognitively flexible do not hold on to decisions they have made, but can change these decisions based on new information.
+People who are cognitively flexible do not stick to decisions they have made, but can change these decisions based on new information.

 • make decisions